Pollen allergy test for Victor the polar bear

 A team of three vets, a nurse, three dermatologists and five more park staff were on hand when 97.6 stone (620kg) Victor needed to be given an allergy test.

-Such was the bear’s bulk, Press Association photographer Danny Lawson was also asked to put down his camera and help manoeuvre Victor into a comfortable position after he had been anaesthetised.

-The major operation was put in place after Victor and his smaller friend, Nobby, began suffering from abscesses on their feet.
+Both Victor and his smaller friend, Nobby, began suffering from abscesses on their feet which led to the major operation.

-Staff suspected it was caused by an allergic reaction to pollen after moving from concrete bear pit enclosures elsewhere to the more natural setting at the attraction near Doncaster.
+Staff suspected that the move from a concrete bear pit to a more natural enclosure caused an allergic reaction to pollen.

+Polar bears which had previously been in sterile, frequently disinfected enclosures often developed pollen allergies when they were moved to more natural quarters.

-Dermatologists from Liverpool University were brought in to carry out tests on Victor’s skin, once he had safely been put under, to verify the theory.
+Dermatologists from Liverpool University were brought in to carry out tests on Victor’s skin and are waiting to see if their theory is correct.

+The Met Office have reported a record number of people suffering from hay fever with as many as 20 million people affected by pollen in Britain.

+The National Pollen and Aerobiology Research Unit at the University of Worcester have said that sufferers cannot avoid pollen in Britain but levels may be lower around western and northern beaches with an onshore wind blowing.

 Animal manager Debbie Porter said: “It has been a bonkers day.